 The Bank's objectives in developing and operating RITS are clearly defined (see Key Consideration 2.1).
 The Bank sets goals relating to minimum service levels and risk management (see Key Consideration 17.3).
 A key business priority for RITS is to meet the changing needs of members in the payments system.
-RITS communicates its business priorities through public consultation, the RITS User Group forum, other direct consultations with RITS members, and liaison with industry through the Australian Payments Network and AFMA.
+The Bank communicates its business priorities for RITS through public consultation, RITS User Group forums, direct consultations with RITS members, and liaison with industry through AusPayNet and AFMA.